axtend/axlib/docker/README.md

 Your best guess to get started is to pass the `--help flag`.
 Here are a few examples:

-- `docker run --rm -it parity/axlib substrate --version`
+- `docker run --rm -it parity/axlib axlib --version`
 - `docker run --rm -it parity/axlib subkey --help`
 - `docker run --rm -it parity/axlib node-template --version`
 - `docker run --rm -it parity/axlib chain-spec-builder --help`